 The rigidity of the machine determines the materials it can mill and it also determines the quality of the finish on the milled part.

 3. Motors and spindle

 The motor and spindle used can greatly affect the speed at which you can produce your parts.
-A high speed spindle with low torque will bog down when cutting hard material like metals.
+A high-speed spindle with low torque will bog down when cutting hard materials like metals.

-You can find the speed and power requirements for various metals and tools by using the calculators available online and choose a spindle or motor accordingly.
+You can find the speed and power requirements for various metals and tools by using the calculators available online and choosing a spindle or motor accordingly.

 4. Drive system